 Food Bank for the Heartland and The Omaha Salvation Army recognize this need and collaborate during the summer for the Kids Cruisin’ Kitchen program (KCK).

-In its sixth year, KCK brings hot, nutritious meals free of charge to the places where children live and play such as parks, libraries and apartment complexes.
+In its seventh year, KCK brings hot, nutritious meals free of charge to the places where children live and play such as parks, libraries and apartment complexes.
 Children 18 years of age and under are eligible for free meals.

 Utilizing four food trucks, KCK distributes meals to 22 mobile sites in Omaha, Bellevue, Ralston, La Vista and Plattsmouth.
 Kids Cruisin’ Kitchen operates May 31 through August 5 during the weekdays.
 In 2016, KCK served over 55,000 meals.